Nutrition for athletes can make or break performance. Does your young athlete know how to eat like a champion? My sports nutrition class can help.

-Eat Like a Champion is focused on your athlete’s nutrition by breaking the fundamentals down into four-modules including 18 video lessons, 13 printable worksheets, two e-cookbooks, and several expert audio recordings.
+Eat Like a Champion is an online DIY class for young athletes to learn about nutrition by breaking the fundamentals down into four-modules including 18 video lessons, 13 printable worksheets, two e-cookbooks, and several expert audio recordings.

 The Eat Like a Champion class is the young athlete version of the popular book, Eat Like a Champion by Jill Castle, MS, RDN.

-The lessons are designed to help young athletes learn about athlete nutrition in an age-appropriate way so they can make good eating decisions to benefit their athletic performance, while also covering their nutritional needs for growth and development.
+The lessons are designed to help young athletes learn about athlete nutrition in an age-appropriate way so they can make good eating decisions to benefit their athletic performance and plan their diet for training or competition, while also covering their nutritional needs for growth and development.

 Through multiple lessons, worksheets designed to help the athlete formulate his athletic eating plan, and audio recordings by experts in the field, young athletes will gain the knowledge needed to be independent with fueling their growing, athletic body.

 How this sports nutrition class breaks down:

 The Goal: Teach the young athlete about food, nutrients, and how the body uses calories and macronutrients like protein to improve athletic performance.
 In this module, your athlete will learn: